apache/sling-whiteboard/remote-content-api/sample-graphql-api/README.md

 ## Example GraphQL queries

+This prototype is evolving, some of these examples might be out of date.
 See the [Schema for the API plane N](src/main/resources/schemas/default/N.GQLschema.jsp) for possible Queries and Mutations.

     {
       folders(limit: 55, after: "L2NvbnRlbnQvYXJ0aWNsZXMvbXVzaWM=") {